Monopole and instanton effects in QCD: Instanton effects

-These results are entirely consistent with the computed results of the normal configuration~(\ref{eq:qmass1}) and~(\ref{eq:qmass2}).
-Moreover, these are consistent with the experimental results $\bar{m}_{ud}^{Exp.} = 3.5_{-0.3}^{+0.7}$ [MeV] and $m_{s}^{Exp.} = 96_{-4}^{+8}$ [MeV]~\cite{PDG_2017}.
-The mass ratio of the computed results in the continuum limit is
+These results are entirely consistent with the computed results of the normal configuration~(\ref{eq:qmass1}).
+Moreover, these findings are consistent with the experimental results $\bar{m}_{ud}^{Exp.} = 3.5_{-0.3}^{+0.7}$ [MeV] and $m_{s}^{Exp.} = 96_{-4}^{+8}$ [MeV]~\cite{PDG_2017}.
+Furthermore, the mass ratio of the computed results in the continuum limit is

-This result is 12$\%$ smaller than the experimental result~\cite{PDG_2017} $\frac{m_{s}}{\bar{m}_{ud}}$ = 27.3(7).
-However, this numerical result is consistent with the estimations of the chiral perturbation theory~\cite{Gasser2, Gasser3}.
-We obtain these results without using any consequences of the chiral perturbation theory; thus, we adequately calculate the light quark masses.
-We will report these results~\cite{Hasegawa5}.
+This finding is 12$\%$ smaller than the experimental result $\frac{m_{s}}{\bar{m}_{ud}}$ = 27.3(7)~\cite{PDG_2017}, whereas it is consistent with the outcome of the chiral perturbation theory~\cite{Gasser3}.
+We obtain these results without using any consequences of the chiral perturbation theory.
+We adequately calculate the light quark masses.
+We will report these results in the future~\cite{Hasegawa5}.